mikeizbicki/lab-transactions/README.md

 You will see that:

 1. Database code that looks "obviously correct" can be horribly flawed.
-2. How to fix these flaws using locks.
+2. How to fix these flaws using transactions and locks.
-3. The performance implications of locks.
+3. How using the wrong lock can slow down your code.

+Because of the difficulty and importance of this topic, you should be extra careful in this lab.

 <img src=img/pitfalls1.jpg width=300px>